fer77/Angular/ecommerce-app/notes.md

 ## 40

 Aliasing output properties assures that in the future when an event is renamed nothing that depends on that component will be afflected.

+## 41

+Templates

+`templateUrl: //...` better for larger components. or
+`tempalete: //...` useful when building a small component.

+templates are bundled with the rest of the app code.